Arrow

 Continuum Safety

 Arrow tracks many visible and invisible relations between resources.
 Under the hood, it knows how resources depend on one another, and performs many checks to eliminate mistakes such as accidentally removing a variable used by different conditional nodes.
-These tracked relations are also used to automate tasks, such as renaming a resource that is exposed in tens of textual nodes.
+These tracked relations are also used to automate tasks, such as renaming a resource that is exposed in tens of text nodes.